Omikhleia/markdown.sile/examples/sile-and-markdown.md

 :::

 Attributes are optional, and are passed through to the underlying SILE package.
-You can notably specify the required image width and/or height, as done just above, by appending the `{width=... height=...}` attributes --- Note that any unit system supported by SILE is accepted.
+You can notably specify the required image width and/or height, as done just above, by appending the `{width=... height=...}` attributes --- Note that any unit system supported by SILE is accepted, as well as percentages (see §[](#final-notes-units)).

 ::: {custom-style=Difference}
 ![](./examples/manicule.svg){height=1.3ex} **Main differences with Djot**